 What is average turnaround time from submission of info to biller to completion of claim?
 This depends on when in the billing cycle claims are received by the biller and submitted.
 Turnaround can be as short as a week or up to two weeks.
 The biller will submit your claims within two business days of receipt (but often the same day).

 If a claim doesn’t pay, what does the biller do?
 The biller will determine the reason for the lack of payment or partial payment and will contact the insurance company for reprocessing or further explanation.
-If there is a patient responsibility, the biller will contact the provider and the provider can request that a statement be sent to the client.
+Our billers routinely file corrected claims.
+They want you to get paid!
+If there is a patient responsibility, the provider can request that a statement be sent to the client.

 Ready to sign up?
 Sign up here.